Why People Love to Visit Charleston in the Spring

 Pat Rhubottom photo

 Learning photography with the experts is a great way to learn quickly and share information with fellow photographers.
 With photography experts Kate Silvia and Kenny McKeithan, we covered a lot of ground in two and a half days.
-Whew!
-It was a fast pace, but we were learning the whole way.
+It was fast-paced yet educational; we learned the whole way.

 • Magnolia Plantation and Gardens